 If you don’t know when your next period is supposed to come, you can count out from a positive ovulation test.
 Implantation occurs about 7 to 10 days after a positive ovulation test.

-You could get a positive early pregnancy test about 8 or 9 days after a positive ovulation test.
+You could get a positive early pregnancy test 8 days after sex or 9 days after a positive ovulation test.
 Once you get a positive test result, you should always follow up with your doctor to confirm pregnancy and discuss next steps.

 Is there anything else I can do to increase my chances of getting pregnant?

 In fact there is!
 Implantation can only occur if the uterus is prepared and ready to receive that embryo.